Deeming rules apply to your financial investments and help us work out your rate of payment.

 - some superannuation investments where funds are fully preserved or inaccessible

-If an investment is given an exemption, then your assessable income is the return you actually earn from the investment, not the deemed amount.
-If all income from the investment has ceased then we assess your income as nil.
+If an investment is granted an exemption, your assessable income is the return you actually earn from the investment, not the deemed amount.
+If all income from the investment has ceased, we assess your income as nil.

-Exemptions are not granted because of poor investment performance, such as shares producing negative returns, or companies or funds in short-term difficulties.
-Deeming exemptions do not alter the assessable asset value of an investment.
+Exemptions aren't granted due to poor investment performance, such as shares producing negative returns, or companies or funds experiencing short term difficulties.
+Deeming exemptions don't alter the assessable asset value of an investment.

 Who can exempt an investment from deeming

-The Minister of the Department of Social Services is the only person who can exempt an investment from deeming.
+The Minister for Social Services is the only person who can exempt an investment from deeming.

-Once the exemption is granted the Minister will decide the start date.
-In most cases, that is the date an application for an exemption was made or when an insolvency practitioner is appointed.
+Once the exemption is granted, the Minister will decide the start date.
+In most cases, it's either the date an application for an exemption was made or when an insolvency practitioner is appointed.
 The deeming exemption will remain until the circumstances for the exemption no longer apply.

 Failed investments with a company or financial institution

-- is the purpose of the deeming rules compromised
+- whether the purpose of deeming rules are compromised

-- is the investment not operating to provide a return
+- whether the investment is providing a return

-- does the investor have access to any of the investment capital, and
+- whether the investor has access to any of the investment capital, and

-- has the cessation of returns and the inaccessibility of capital been caused by either a:
+- if the cessation of returns and the inaccessibility of capital has been caused by either:

-- legal impediment imposed by a third party, other than the investor or the fund manager or
+- a legal impediment imposed by a third party other than the fund manager, or

-- conditions that were not reasonably foreseeable, when the investor obtained the investment not declared in the Product Disclosure Statement or Prospectus
+- conditions that weren't reasonably foreseeable when the investor obtained the investment, or weren't declared in the Product Disclosure Statement or Prospectus

 Where there has been national and widespread impact from an investment company’s collapse, the Minister may decide to grant a deeming exemption for all investors affected.
-If this occurs, individual investors do not need to apply for an exemption from deeming for that particular investment.
-If these circumstances occur please contact us to confirm that a deeming exemption has been granted for your investment product.
+Individual investors don't then need to apply for an exemption from deeming for that particular investment.
+If this applies to you, contact us to confirm that a deeming exemption has been granted for you.

 Superannuation exemptions are provided for individual superannuation investments rather than for a superannuation product itself.
-Customers must not have access to any part of their superannuation investment, including interest, at the time of applying for the exemption.
+You mustn't have access to any part of your superannuation investment, including interest, at the time of applying for the exemption.

-Exemption of superannuation investments apply to both the income and asset values of the investment and not just to the deemed income.
+An exemption for a superannuation investment applies to both the income and asset values of the investment, not just to the deemed income.

 Church and charitable institution development funds

-Any funds added to an existing investment in a church and charitable institutions’ development fund on or after 1 January 2010 will not be granted an exemption from the deeming provisions.
+Any funds added to an existing investment in a church and charitable institutions’ development fund on or after 1 January 2010 won't be granted an exemption from the deeming provisions.

 Evidence you need to provide

-If you are requesting a deeming exemption for a loan or financial investment that has failed you need to provide evidence that the relevant criteria have been met.
+If you're requesting a deeming exemption for a loan or financial investment that has failed, you need to provide evidence that the relevant criteria are met.
 For example, it may be appropriate to confirm that legal action has been taken in an attempt to recover the investment.
-In such cases suitable documents may include:
+In such cases, suitable documents may include:

 - a letter from the solicitor detailing the legal action taken, or